sarahciston/codingcare/posts/guide.md

 ### Put care before code

->"Care is the practice of savouring how subtle differences can make all the difference."
+"Care is the practice of savouring how subtle differences can make all the difference."
->>–[@goldingDataLoam2020]
+{: .quote }

+–[@goldingDataLoam2020]
+{: .quote .attrib }

->"What happens when we integrate rather than refuse the pain, toil, and doom of surviving?
+"What happens when we integrate rather than refuse the pain, toil, and doom of surviving?
 How do we put our interconnectedness into practice?"
->>–[@hedvaJohannaHedvaCare]
+{: .quote }

+–[@hedvaJohannaHedvaCare]
+{: .quote .attrib }

 [//]: # "see Chapter 510's "care over careful" meaning care-ful with each other but not with worry about getting it "right" in a perfectionist sense.
 Perfectionism is white supremacy.
 [XXXcite]"